arnold-c/The-Maximal-Expected-Benefit-of-SARScov2-intervention/README.md

     - `instantiate` (to download the necessary packages)
 - Type backspace to re-enter the standard Julia REPL
 - Run the command `include("manuscripts/lca/scripts/lca-plots.jl")`

+To create the manuscript file, ensure you have Typst installed locally and then run `typst compile manuscripts/lca/combined-manuscript.typ` to compile the manuscript and supplemental appendix.